prohv/correct-spell/README.md

 # CorrectSpell

 A lightweight Chrome extension that auto-corrects misspelled words in real-time on any web page.
-Built with TypeScript, nspell, and Hunspell dictionaries.
+Built with plain JavaScript, nspell, and Hunspell dictionaries.
 Fast, privacy-friendly, and requires **no extra setup** from users.

 ## 🚀 Features